-2021 brought many tax changes to North Carolina with the passage of the state budget, and in the end, everyone will see a bit more in their wallets.
+2021 brought many tax changes to North Carolina with the passage of the First in Freedom Budget, and in the end, everyone will see a bit more in their wallets.
 There are multiple tax changes that may affect you beginning in the new year.
 See below for personal, business, and other tax changes to expect.

 - The standard deduction in the personal income tax code will increase, providing targeted relief to benefit low-income households most.
 The deduction will increase from $21,500 to $25,500 for joint filers; $10,750 to $12,750 for single filers; $16,125 to $19,125 for heads of household; and $10,750 to $12,750 for married families, filing separately.
 This means that the median earner making $50,653 (filing as a single) will only pay taxes on 75% of their income.